hypernumbers/hypernumbers-manual/contents/indepth/making-forms.rst

 .. image:: /images/appending-form-responses-spreadsheet.png
    :scale: 100 %
    :align: center
-   :alt: Hypernumbers webform responses spreadsheet
+   :alt: Vixo webform responses spreadsheet

 You can also build forms using the toolbar where all the available form elements are provided.
 This approach has the benefit of providing more control over the placement of form elements.
 You simply select a cell and click the desired form element on the toolbar.
 The form element will be added to the selected cell.
 By repeating this process you can construct a highly structured form layouts.

 .. image:: /images/appending-form-example.png
    :scale: 100 %
    :align: center
-   :alt: Hypernumbers webform example
+   :alt: Vixo webform example

-In hypernumbers, form elements used in appending forms, are functions (see cell ``B2`` in the diagram above) that are entered in cells.
+In vixo, form elements used in appending forms, are functions (see cell ``B2`` in the diagram above) that are entered in cells.
 The syntax of these form element functions are:

 * ``=INPUT("label")``
 * ``=FIXEDVAL("label", "value", boolean)``